wolfgarbe/PruningRadixTrie/README.md

 **WriteTermsToFile:** Serialise the Pruning Radix Trie to disk for persistence.

 **ReadTermsFromFile:** Deserialise the Pruning Radix Trie from disk for persistence.

+### Dictionary

+Terms.txt contains 6 million unigrams and bigrams derived from English Wikipedia, together with term frequency counts used for ranking